 The relationship between Cadac and Heerema Fabrication Group dates back to 2013.
 "We implemented the first Organice products at the time," says senior account manager Ben Spreen.
 "Last year we launched the new version; it is significantly better and faster.

 The tool fits in perfectly with SharePoint's Microsoft platform and makes it easier to manage and use tasks – for the people within the organisation, but also outside of it.
 The client decides who has access and who does or does not have user rights."

 Taskforce has a number of new, useful features.
 Ben Spreen adds: "An automated notification system that alerts you to deadlines and scheduled tasks.
 Forget about email, Dropbox, FTP servers or other tools; with Taskforce, all information is up-to-date.
 You get full control over the flow of documents and Taskforce is easy to use and easy to install."

 Debby Vogel, document controller at Heerema Fabrication Group, can confirm that.
 "We actually made the switch very smoothly," she says.
 "All documents were transferred and the system worked flawlessly within six weeks.
 Cadac organised a two-day workshop on location in Vlissingen for the employees involved.
 In September we started a first new project on Taskforce.
 I haven't heard any complaints."

 Connection with ERP system

 Does that make us money?
 I think so.
 Everything happens more quickly and, after all, time is money.
-I certainly think that everything is going well at the moment.
-Partly thanks to Cadac, with whom we have built up an excellent partnership."
+I certainly think that everything is going well at the moment, partly thanks to Cadac, who have helped us build up an excellent partnership."